Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Related Work

-XDT ships a function invocation's data along the compute for processing, which is complementary to the approaches that ship compute to data or data to compute.
+\shortn{} ships a function invocation's data along the compute for processing, which is complementary to the approaches that ship compute to data or data to compute.
 Shredder~\cite{zhang:shreder} suggests running compute operations directly at the storage tier.
-Kayak~\cite{you:ship} and Bhardwaj et al.~\cite{ankit:adaptive} investigate the balance between moving data vs. moving compute, suggesting hybrid schemes to combine both.
+Other works~\cite{you:ship,ankit:adaptive,yu:following} investigate the balance between moving data vs. moving compute, suggesting hybrid schemes to combine both.

-XDT enables high-performance transfers without making assumptions on function instances co-location and data locality, which makes it fundamentally different to the following prior works.
+\shortn{} enables high-performance transfers without making assumptions on function instances co-location and data locality, which makes it fundamentally different to the following prior works.
 SAND~\cite{akkus:sand} accelerates data communication proposing a hierarchical messaging bus to facilitate transfers between co-located function instances.
 FaaSFlow~\cite{li:faasflow}, Sledge~\cite{lyu:sledge}, and Wukong~\cite{carver:wukong} focus on leveraging locality to accelerate the execution of serverless multi-function applications.
 Nightcore~\cite{jia:nightcore} suggests exchanging messages over OS pipes for co-located functions.
 Despite the potential efficiency gains, today's commercial systems, e.g., AWS Lambda, tend to avoid serverless function co-location as such placements may lead to hotspots~\cite{agache:firecracker,balaji2021fireplace}, instead relying on statistical multiplexing across a wide server fleet.